 Elbow pain has many causes including tennis elbow, elbow tendonitis, osteoarthritis and rheumatoid arthritis of the elbow.
 My husband plays tennis up to four times a week.
-He has not had a recurrence of tennis elbow since he began a natural pain relief program in 2003.
+He has not had a recurrence of tennis elbow and has avoided side effects since he began a natural pain relief program in 2003.

 Most pain in the elbow stems from work or recreational activities that involve frequent use of the forearm muscles that extend from the elbow to the wrist.
 This includes such activities as meat cutting, painting, plumbing, carpentry, weaving to name just a few.
 Injuries can also create the need for elbow pain relief.